 While it inevitably takes time to recover financially and mentally from this process, both foreclosures and short sales are not the end of the world.
 Thankfully, there is no limit to how many times you can use the FHA home loan program.

-A short sale will negatively influence your credit score, but if you can get your credit score up to 620, a lender will be more likely to work with you.
-They may also realize that conducting a short sale showed you made an effort to prevent the prior lender from taking a loss, rather than defaulting and causing a foreclosure.
+A short sale will negatively influence your credit score, but if you can get your credit score up to 580, a mortgage broker or lender should be able to work with you.
+(Our credit score requirement is a minimum of 580 for FHA loans) Originators may also realize that conducting a short sale showed you made an effort to prevent the prior lender from taking a loss, rather than defaulting and causing a foreclosure.

 FHA BACK TO WORK PROGRAM